Monika2127/organic-shop/README.md

 # Firebase Server

-This project is hosted in firebase server
+This project is hosted in firebase server, https://organic-shop-3d10a.web.app/

 ## Development server